The Messy Aftermath of Grace

 Some die before recovery.
 Others drift so far into their addiction that contentment in misery replaces any quiet time with their Creator.

-I write this for you, though.
+I am writing this for you, though.
 And you’re not dead.
-And you do have the flame of hope—either newly kindled or ablaze.
+You do have the flame of hope—either newly kindled or ablaze.

-But just because I made crappy choices, didn’t void the extent of grace.
-Indeed.
-Because of those choices I can speak into and encourage others who are in the trenches or just coming to.
+But my crappy choices didn’t void the extent of his grace.
+Indeed, because of those choices I can speak into and encourage others who are in the trenches of addiction.
 And I can do so with authority and assurance.

-Assurance that the good work he will do in and through you and me will not always look pretty at first.
+Assurance that the good work he will do in and through you and me will not always look pretty.

 How'd You Like Today's Meditation?